Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/3-why-python-and-git/_index.md

 ## Why Python

-Python is a programming language.
-It's simply a mechanism we use to tell computers what to do.
-It's very powerful.
+Python is a programming language that is designed to be both powerful and user-friendly.
+It offers a gentle learning curve for beginners while packing the punch needed for complex data analysis.

+Python's simple style means that you spend less time grappling with the language’s syntax and more time analyzing and interpreting data.

-Python has become the standard language of data-science because it unlocks the use of many tools that are fantastic for wrangling, displaying and modelling data.
+It's has become the standard language of data science as it is used in many tools that are fantastic for wrangling, displaying and modelling data.

-And, as programming languages go, it's one of the nicest ones to learn.

 ## What else can Python do?

-If you learn Python programming then you are not limited to only doing data-science.
-Python is a versatile language with applications in web development, automation, business tool development and space travel (for real, google it).
+If you learn Python programming then you are not limited to only doing data science.
+Python is a versatile language with applications in web development, automation, business tool development and even space travel.

 ## Why Git

-Programming has been around for a while.
-Programming has been a thing for longer than data-science has been a thing.
-There are certain best practices and conventions that have sprung up in the software development space that are also very relevant to data-scientists.
+Programming has been around for a while and best practices have been established over the years.

-One such best practice is the use of Git.

 Git is an essential tool when it comes to version control and collaboration.